xuagu37/diffusion_toolbox/README.md

 # dtb, diffusion toolbox

 ## MAPMRI
-MAPMRI.cpp, a multithreaded C++ implementation of Mean apparent propagator (MAP) MRI using OpenMP.\
+MAPMRI.cpp, a multithreaded C++ implementation of Mean apparent propagator (MAP) MRI using OpenMP\
-For MAPMRI, refer to [1].
+For MAPMRI, refer to [1]

 ### Dependencies:
 1. nifticlib